 On Sunday 23th August, the Luftwaffe (German Air Force), flying the Russian sky unopposed, began to pulverize Stalingrad.
 The commander of the Fourth Air Fleet, Wolfram Freiherr von Richtofen (cousin of the famous First World War Ace, the ‘Red Baron’), failed to realize that the debris created by the 1000 tons of bombs, was creating the perfect environment of urban warfare, suited for ambushes.

 At their pleasure, the German aircraft began to shoot the hundreds of boats in the Volga, evacuating the wounded, and bringing fresh supplies and recruits to die in Stalingrad.
 Needless to say, the NKVD shoot any deserters who jumped in the water, panicking because of the screaming sirens of the German Stukas machine-gunning them.

 On 13th September, units of the Sixth German Army, under Friedrich Paulus command, reached Stalingrad’s outskirts.
 The defending 62nd and 64th Army had but 40.000 men left and few tanks, however, they made the most of the debris, improvising it into barricades, and grooming a soldier the Germans feared most than anything else: the sniper.

-Under legendary shooters like Vasily Zaytsev, ‘sniperism’ became a doctrine, and thousands rush to learn from him.
-Sixth Army officers and soldiers learnt to crawl, and fear constantly for their lives, just as the Red Army had reasons enough to fear snipers like Simo Häyhä, during the 1939 Winter War.
+Under legendary shooters like Vasily Zaytsev, ‘sniperism’ became a doctrine, and thousands rushed to learn from him.
+Sixth Army officers and soldiers learnt to crawl, and fear constantly for their lives, just as the Red Army had had reasons enough to fear snipers like Simo Häyhä, during the 1939 Winter War.